MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-github.md

 ---
 # required metadata

-title: Download Retail SDK samples and Reference packages from GitHub and NuGet feed
+title: Download Retail SDK samples and reference packages from GitHub and NuGet
-description: This document explains to how to get Retail SDK samples from GitHub and reference package from the public NuGet feed.
+description: This document explains to how to download Retail SDK samples from GitHub and reference packages from NuGet.
 author: mugunthanm
 manager: AnnBe
 ms.date: 11/04/2020